"Pre-apprenticeship is a good stepping stone… You can excel if you put in the effort."

 WANTO Grant Program

-The Women in Apprenticeship and Nontraditional Occupations (WANTO) grant helps to expand pathways for women to enter in, and lead in, all industries.
+The Women in Apprenticeship and Nontraditional Occupations (WANTO) grant helps to expand pathways for women to enter and lead in all industries.

-- Developing pre-apprenticeship, apprenticeship, or nontraditional skills training programs to prepare women for those careers;
+- Developing pre-apprenticeship or nontraditional skills training programs to prepare women for those careers;

 - Providing ongoing orientations for employers, unions, and workers on creating a successful environment for women to succeed in those careers; and

-- Setting up support groups and facilitating networks for women to improve their retention.
+- Setting up support groups, facilitating networks, and/or providing supportive services for women to improve their retention.

-The 2018 grants are administered by the Department’s Women’s Bureau and the Employment and Training Administration.
+The WANTO grant program is administered by the Department’s Women's Bureau and the Employment and Training Administration.